mstable/MIPs/TDP/tdp-45.md

 ### Term length

-A core contributor is elected for 6 months, starting from the day of the resolution of the vote.
+A signer is elected for 6 months, starting from the day of the resolution of the vote.
 After the first term ends, all seats in the DAOs will be made available again for election.
 A signer that has served in the past term may run again.
 There are no maximum amounts of terms hat a signer can run for.

-### Core Contributor tasks and responsibilities
+### Signer tasks and responsibilities

-Being a core contributor for the TreasuryDAO and ProtocolDAO is an active role, and it does require regular activity and knowledge about the mStable ecosystem and the proposals that are up for execution.
+Being a signer for the TreasuryDAO and ProtocolDAO is an active role, and it does require regular activity and knowledge about the mStable ecosystem and the proposals that are up for execution.
 This new structure does not allow for passivity and simply signing transactions that are queued in the multisig!

-*The basic tasks and responsibilities of each core contributor are as follows:*
+*The basic tasks and responsibilities of each signer are as follows:*

 1.)
 Be available to confirm multi-sig transactions within a 24 hour time window except in rare circumstances, which should be communicated to the Cat Herder at least 24 hours in advance